zabbix/zabbix/templates/media/telegram/README.md

 Read the Telegram Bot API documentation to learn how to format your actions: [Markdown](https://core.telegram.org/bots/api#markdown-style), [HTML](https://core.telegram.org/bots/api#html-style) and [MarkdownV2](https://core.telegram.org/bots/api#html-style).

-Set `telegramParseMode` parameter with needed option and configure your actions according to the Telegram's documentation.
+Set `ParseMode` parameter with needed option and configure your actions according to the Telegram's documentation.
 Note: in that case your actions should be separated from other actions (SMS for example) or you're risking to get plain text alert with raw Markdown/HTML tags.

-Examples:

-...